Postgraduate Certificate, Postgraduate Diploma, MSc

 We suggest that all students buy Heath, R. (Ed.).
 (2010).
 The SAGE handbook of public relations (2nd ed.).
 Thousand Oaks: Sage.
 This text covers a wide range of theory, research and practice in the field of public relations and will be of great use throughout the course.

 The timetable below is a typical example, but your own timetable may be different.

 The first two years of the course run from October until May, with breaks at Christmas and Easter.
-During this time students are expected to complete four modules in Year 1 and four modules in Year 2 – a total of eight modules.
+During this time students are expected to complete three modules in Year 1 and three modules in Year 2 – a total of six modules.
 The final seven months are devoted to the preparation of a 12,000-word Dissertation presenting an independent piece of research conducted by the student.